 Please be respectful of the time of our attorneys.
 Direct all legal inquiries, not to the individual attorney, but to email@example.com.
 All inquiries will be routed to firstname.lastname@example.org.
 For expedited responses to media inquiries, please email email@example.com.

-Caroline moved to San Francisco in 1994 from New Jersey.
+Caroline moved to San Francisco in the '90's from New Jersey.
 She began money management and bookkeeping in a variety of professions; retail, service, and corporate, by temp-ing and taking different jobs.
-She mostly found a home as Office Manager and bookkeeper at DNA Lounge from 2002-2013.
+She mostly found a home as Office Manager and bookkeeper at DNA Lounge, for over a decade.

-Taking the next step, she finally went back to school and completed her accounting degree at Golden Gate University in 2014.
-Since then, she has worked for a publicly traded software company in San Mateo for a few years, but was glad to make the move to working in the non-profit sector, especially here at EFF.
+Taking the next step, she finally went back to school and completed her accounting degree at Golden Gate University.
+After getting her accounting degree, she worked for a publicly traded software company in San Mateo for a few years, but was glad to make the move to working in the non-profit sector, especially here at EFF.

 Bill is a long time activist, programmer, and cryptography enthusiast.
-He works on EFF's Tech Projects team as a software and security engineer, currently maintaining HTTPS Everywhere and Panopticlick.
+He works on EFF's Tech Projects team as a security engineer and technologist, and is the lead developer for HTTPS Everywhere and Panopticlick.
 He has also contributed to projects such as Let's Encrypt and SecureDrop.
-He talks to crowds of people on soap boxes and stages in far off places, and sometimes they listen.
-Sometimes, he does security trainings for organizations.
+Bill can be found talking to crowds of people on soap boxes and stages in far off places, or doing digital security trainings for organizations.
 He loves hacker spaces and getting together with other techies to tinker, code, share, and build the technological commons.
 Er spricht auch gern Deutsch!

 Mark Burdett is Senior Engineer at the Electronic Frontier Foundation.